Resource Center

 What SB 848 Changes

 The patterns above come from normal behavior inside systems that were never built to provide steady, centralized oversight of one‑to‑one communication.
-The drift happens gradually, so by the time a concern surfaces, extracurricular communication is often far from the level of visibility SB 848 now expects.

 • Was this communication technically allowed or logged?